ofgulban/LAYNII_extras/README.md

 # PyLAYNII (work in progress...)
 Just a project for self-education.
-Looking at [LAYNII](https://github.com/layerfMRI/LAYNII) code and implementing some parts of it in python.
+Looking at [LAYNII](https://github.com/layerfMRI/LAYNII) source code and implementing some parts of it in python.
 I am not aiming for direct translation but I am aiming for getting similar results by implementing the main concepts.
+I am also going to keep the command line interface and naming conventions as similar as possible.

+If you think this project is redundant while [LAYNII](https://github.com/layerfMRI/LAYNII) exists, it is.
+I do it because I can.
+Also, I think the much shorter python code (compared to c++) can be a good educational material in the future.

 ## Dependencies